9 Signs Your Relationship Is Making Your Anxiety Worse

 Some were fairly obvious — you worry about your relationship all the time, and fret about its past, present and future, or you can't stop thinking about your partner when she or he is not near, or you constantly overanalyze every little thing your boo says or does or might say or do or didn't say or do or ... you get the idea.
 Other signs were less obvious, but no less interesting: For example, if the sound of your partner's voice stresses you out, you might be experiencing a sensory issue — aka an actual nervous system response, caused by ongoing stress.

 Here are nine ways you can tell that your relationship is adding to your anxiety in a deep and real way, and some smart and helpful suggestions for moving forward.
-But first, check out the latest episode of Bustle's Sex and Relationships podcast I Want It That Way:

 1. You're Stressed By The Sound Of Their Voice